Cover painting: Triss du Maurier at work, late at night (circa 1965)

 and price of meat.

-75: La Ronde – I didn’t yet have “access” to this coffee shop, but was excited by the atmosphere.
-The hussy house– her expression – mirrors the one in (74), “On the Wall” at the end of Book One – this happened subconsciously.
-The passage goes right through her, to Taunton High Street.
-How strange it must be to live here, with a public “right of way” through the ground floor of your home, the restless steps of strangers to and fro … To the right, a stair descends to the promised land.
+75: La Ronde – The hussy house– her expression – mirrors the one in (74), “On the Wall” at the end of Book One – this happened subconsciously.
+How strange it must be to live here, with a public “right of way” to Taunton High Street through the ground floor of your home, the restless steps of strangers to and fro … To the right, a stair descends to the promised land.

 Dick Tresilien is in the background, and – top left corner – two amateur bouncers at the door.
 Tickets for the tunnel of love, cost just a few bob, thanks, enjoy the band.